3liz/lizmap-web-client/CONTRIBUTING.md

 git checkout -b fix-something release_3_1
 ```

 * Commit messages must be written with care.
 First line of the message is short and allows a quick comprehension.
-A description can be written after a line break if more text is needed..
+A description can be written after a line break if more text is needed.
 * Related issues must be written in the commit message.
 Be aware Github can close related issues when using some words: https://help.github.com/articles/closing-issues-via-commit-messages/
 * A keyword can be used to prefix the commit and describe the type of commit, between brackets like [FEATURE] or [BUGFIX]